BinaryMoon/wp-toolbelt/readme.txt

 == Changelog ==

+= 1.6.2 - 3rd September 2019 =
+* Fix issue with heading anchors escaping output, which may break other html that has been inserted with filters.

 = 1.6.1 - 3rd September 2019 =
 * Remove console.log
 * Make cookie js work better with older cookies.